9 December 2013:

 - Clip a set of reads to remove low-frequency or high-frequency k-mers, or k-mers where there is a more frequent k-mer differing by one SNP.

-This poster, presented at BA2009, gives an overview of Nesoni's capabilities.
+This poster, presented at BA2009, describes some of Nesoni's basic capabilities.

 Nesoni provides the following specific usage information when run with no parameters: